ezratturner/FortuneTeller/README.md

 ## Testing

-Testing Analysis: The testing has proved
+Testing Analysis: I tested each controller (fortune, luckynumber and merge) which has proved these services work, connect with one another and the app service and it has taught me different ways to solve problems.

 <img width="238" alt="tests" src="https://user-images.githubusercontent.com/82107035/123168640-2826f700-d470-11eb-878c-6f9cb0012d6a.PNG">

-Test Reports
+Test Report

 ![testreports](https://user-images.githubusercontent.com/82107035/123155818-792eef00-d460-11eb-9cf3-b5be5ca419d4.png)